solwhitehorn/solwhitehorn.github.io/_drafts/2021-09-10-talesofarise.md

 1. The setup

-I didn't change anything recently so my setup is still the same used for all of my previous tests:
+I didn't change anything recently so my setup is still the same used for all of my previous tests Ubuntu 20.04 running on my old i5

-### ADD SETUP

 2. Game settings